snicol/swearjar-go/README.md

 Install:

     go get github.com/snicol/swearjar-go

+# Usage

+    swears, err := swearjar.Load()

+    if err != nil {
+    	log.Fatal(err)
+    }

+    profane, reasons, err := swears.Scorecard("ass") // = true, []string{"insult"}, nil

+    profane, err = swears.Profane("flower") // = false, nil

+The swear list used is bundled in swearjar.go, however using this format you can load your own using `Load()`:

+    {
+        "swear": ["insult", "provactive"],
+        ... repeat
+    }

+And in your code:

+    swears, _ := swearjar.Load("custom.json")

 # Notes

-This is a very rough project for hobby/testing purposes but I will fix it up when I can.
-Minimal tests exist.

-The text matching uses `strings.Contains()` and there is no `censor` feature.

-**FYI:** There's a race condition in Scorecard() and the JSON is embedded in the code (needs go-bindata asset packing).
+There is no currently no `censor` feature like the other swearjar projects.

+This is regex based and is not optimised in the slightest.

 # Acknowledgements

-This is based on [Swearjar](github.com/joshbuddy/swearjar) for Ruby and uses the JSON config from [swearjar-node](https://github.com/raymondjavaxx/swearjar-node).
+This is based on [Swearjar](https://github.com/joshbuddy/swearjar) for Ruby and uses the JSON config from [swearjar-node](https://github.com/raymondjavaxx/swearjar-node).